The Citizens Advice service provides free, independent, confidential and impartial advice and campaigns on big issues affecting people’s lives.

 We are a Registered Charity and a private company limited by guarantee.
 We are managed by a volunteer Trustee Board, made up of local councillors, local people and representatives from business.

-We have over 30 paid staff supported by 25 volunteers.
+We have a team of paid staff supported by volunteers.

 If you are interested in becoming a volunteer Trustee please see our Volunteer Page.